lloydmeta/actix-jwt-authc/README.md

 - A simple set of routes for starting and inspecting the current session
 - An in-memory implementation of the invalidated JWT interface
   - In-memory loop for purging expired JWTs from the store
+  - Channel-based Stream of invalidated JWT events for powering the invalidated JWT set used by the middleware
 - [ring](https://github.com/briansmith/ring) to generate an Ed25519 keypair for [EdDSA-signed JWTs](https://www.scottbrady91.com/jose/jwts-which-signing-algorithm-should-i-use)

 Both session and JWT keys are generated on the fly, so JWTs are incompatible across restarts.